vichargrave/sniffer/README.md

 # sniffer

-Example packet sniffer code for the article 'Develop a Packet Sniffer with libpcap'
+Example packet sniffer code for the article [_Develop a Packet Sniffer with libpcap_] (http://vichargrave.com/develop-a-packet-sniffer-with-libpcap/).

 ## Build